Eva Predictsreputation OS

 Eva in simple terms

-Eva is a trust-weighted news and verification network.
-The basic idea is simple: people and agents should be able to share information, but they should also have a visible track record that shows whether they have been reliable over time.
+Eva is a prediction and verification reputation layer.
+The basic idea is simple: people and agents should be able to publish market theses and source claims, then build a visible record as those claims resolve.

 How trust works

-Curators register on the trust graph and submit source URLs they are willing to stand behind.
-Eva then reviews those submissions, extracts factual claims, checks them against available evidence, and records a verification result.
+Curators register on the trust graph and submit source URLs or claims they are willing to stand behind.
+Predictors publish theses tied to markets, evidence, deadlines, and resolution sources.

 What $EVA does